 Financial assistance is available to individuals who do not have the ability to pay their full obligation as determined by the qualification criteria in our "Community Care" program.
 The amount of the aid will take into account each individual’s ability to contribute to the cost of his or her care.

 RAMC can work with you to arrange a payment plan if special circumstances prevent you from making a full, timely payment.
 Contact a financial services representative at 608-768-6255.
 Representatives are available Monday - Friday 8:00 am - 5:00 pm.

 What if I don’t have health insurance?

 Payment is expected in full at the time of service or upon receipt of your bill, but you may be asked to bring payment with you at time of service based on an estimate of your bill.
 Medically necessary (non-elective) services will not be denied based on your ability to pay.
 If you do not have health insurance and worry that you may not be able to pay in full, we might be able to help.
 We offer financial aid programs to patients based on eligibility criteria, but not everyone qualifies.
 We may also be able to help you identify other available resources or work with you to arrange an acceptable payment plan.

 It is important that you let us know if you will have difficulty paying your bill since federal law requires us to apply our billing and collections criteria consistently to all patients.
 To avoid legal action with unpaid bills, be sure to contact one of our patient billing representatives if you are experiencing financial difficulty.
 Unpaid bills may be referred to an outside collection service as a last resort, which could affect your credit status.

-For more on our Financial Assistance Program, please Click HERE.
+For more on our Financial Assistance Program, please click the links below:

 Who should I call if I have questions?

-If you have additional concerns or questions, please contact RAMC’s Patient Accounts at 608-524-6487.
+If you have additional concerns or questions, please contact RAMC’s Financial Services Department at 608-768-6255.